 Ty Montgomery didn't have a good preseason debut.
 He was stuffed by Brandon Graham on his first run, and then he lost a fumble on his second carry.
 He was stuffed again on his third and final try.
 In total, his three carries went for zero yards.
 Meanwhile, rookie Jamaal Williams looked better, as he was actually able to move the pile on his runs.
 He managed 14 yards on five carries, looking good in the process.
-It's quite possible that Montgomery and Williams could end up splitting the workload evenly, making Montgomery a reach at his 3.12 ADP.
+Montgomery was better versus Denver, but I still think it's very possible that Montgomery and Williams could end up splitting the workload evenly, making Montgomery a reach at his 3.12 ADP.

 Spending a fifth-round pick on a declining, 33-year-old receiver playing in a stagnant offense with a decaying quarterback sounds awful.
 If you're spending a pick on Brandon Marshall, and it's in a single-digit round, you're doing it wrong.

 No one should even be thinking about selecting Eddie Lacy prior to the ninth round, and even that's too early.
-Lacy in the seventh frame is mystifying.
+Lacy in the sixth frame a couple of weeks ago was mystifying.
+The eighth round is better, but it was still too early.
 He's going to be sharing the workload with Thomas Rawls and C.J.
 Prosise, and he won't have nearly as talented of an offensive line blocking for him in Seattle.
 I'm also not even convinced he's going to make the final 53-man roster.

-Kirk Cousins' ADP is in the middle of the eighth round, but he's still being chosen as the ninth quarterback, meaning he's been taken a starter in most leagues.
+Kirk Cousins' ADP is atop the eighth round, but he's still being chosen as the ninth quarterback, meaning he's been taken a starter in most leagues.
 Cousins lost his top two receivers, so I'm not in favor of selecting him so early.

 DeMarco Murray, RB, Titans.
 ADP: 1.12.